jon-wehner/Points/README.md

 A web service that accepts HTTP requests to keep track of user balances.

 ## Installation (Running the service)
+This is the most basic method for installing the project dependencies and running the service.
+You may wish to run the application in an isolated environment.
+In that case, you should follow the development installation instructions.
 1. Ensure python 3.6 or newer is installed on your system.
+- For assistance installing python on your operating system please see: https://wiki.python.org/moin/BeginnersGuide/Download
-2. Clone the repo
+3. Clone the repo
   ```
   git clone https://github.com/jon-wehner/Points.git
   ```